 To simulate and analyze how application throughput varies as the node moves away.
-This analysis is done for 802.11n with Rate Adaptation set False.
+This analysis is done for 802.11n standard.

-Open NetSim and Select Examples->Mobile Adhoc Networks->Application Throughput Variation with Node Mobility then click on the tile in the middle panel to load the example as shown in below screenshot Figure 4.26.
+Open NetSim and Select Examples->Mobile Adhoc Networks->Application Throughput Variation with Node Mobility then click on the tile in the middle panel to load the example as shown in below screenshot Figure 4-26.

-Figure 4.26: List of scenarios for the example of Application Throughput Variation with Node Mobility
+Figure 4-26: List of scenarios for the example of Application Throughput Variation with Node Mobility